Variational closures for composite homogenised fluid flows: Introduction

-One stochastic parameterisation approach for the ideal fluid models replaces the smooth time dependent curve of diffeomorphisms with Stratonovich stochastic processes.
-In this case, it is natural to consider the time-dependent flow of diffeomorphism $g_t \in \operatorname{Diff}(\mcal{D})$ as Stratonovich stochastic differential equation (SDE)
+One stochastic parameterisation approach for ideal fluid models replaces the smooth time-dependent curves of diffeomorphisms with Stratonovich stochastic processes.
+In this case, it is natural to consider the time-dependent stochastic flow of diffeomorphisms $g_t \in \operatorname{Diff}(\mcal{D})$ as a Stratonovich stochastic differential equation (SDE)

-where $\xi_k$ are prescribed ``noise'' vector fields and $u_t$ is the drift velocity vector field that is to be determined.
-Example closures of the dynamics of $u_t$ includes \cite{MR2004}, which derives the dynamics of $u_t$ by substituting \eqref{eqn:eulerian decomp g} to the deterministic Euler and Naiver Stokes equations.
-Another closures is the Location Uncertainty (LU) framework given in \cite{Memin2014} which derives the dynamics of $u_t$ through the a stochastic Reynold transport theorem with additional forces for energy conservation.
-For the scope of this paper, we consider the stochastic parameterisation framework known as Stochastic Advection by Lie Transport (SALT) \cite{Holm2015} which derives the dynamics of $u_t$ through variational principles.
-To date, there are several derivation of SALT using stochastic variational principles, e.g., Clebsch in \cite{Holm2015, H2021} and Hamilton-Pontryagin in \cite{Arnaudon2018, GH18a}.
-Driven by these new capabilities in structure preserving stochastic parameterisations, there have been a plethora of work discussing the implementations SALT parameterisation to GFD models in e.g., \cite{CCHOS18a, CCHOS18, HP2023, CLLLP2023} and the analysis of the SALT SPDES in e.g., \cite{CFH19, CL2023}.
-Additionally, driven by the stochastic parameterisations, there have been new developments in stochastic data assimilation methods for applications to GFD models using particle filters \cite{CCHPS2021, CCS2024}.
+where $\xi_k$ is a collection of prescribed noise vector fields and $u_t$ is the drift velocity vector field whose evolution is to be determined.
+Example closures for the dynamics of $u_t$ include \cite{MR2004}, which obtains the evolution of $u_t$ by formally taking the time derivative of \eqref{eqn:eulerian decomp g} and using momentum balance arguments similar to the deterministic case while postulating an It\^o decomposition of forces, velocity fields, pressure fields, and Wiener processes.
+Another closure is the Location Uncertainty (LU) framework \cite{Memin2014, debussche2024variational}, which derives the dynamics of $u_t$ through a stochastic Reynolds transport theorem with additional forces required for energy conservation.
+For the scope of this paper, we consider the stochastic parameterisation framework known as Stochastic Advection by Lie Transport (SALT) \cite{Holm2015}, which derives the dynamics of $u_t$ through variational principles.
+To date, there are several derivations of SALT using stochastic variational principles, including Clebsch \cite{Holm2015, H2021} and Hamilton-Pontryagin \cite{Arnaudon2018, GH18a} approaches.
+These capabilities in structure-preserving stochastic parameterisations have led to numerous works on implementing SALT parameterisation in GFD models \cite{CCHOS18a, CCHOS18, HP2023, CLLLP2023, HP2025} and analysing SALT SPDEs \cite{CFH19, CL2023}.
+Additionally, these stochastic parameterisations have driven new developments in stochastic data assimilation methods for GFD models using particle filters \cite{CCHPS2021}.

-The Stratonovich SDE for the dynamics of semi-martingale $g_t$ is an \emph{Eulerian} decomposition of the curve $g_t$ in $\operatorname{Diff}(\mcal{D})$ using prescribed vector fields.
-One may alternatively consider a \emph{Lagrangian} decomposition where